RobertFischer/Restling/README.md

   * A `RestlingRouter`, which extends the [Restlet Router](http://restlet.com/technical-resources/restlet-framework/guide/2.3/core/routing/hierarchical-uris), and tells the Restling application how to direct traffic.
-  * Any Guice configuration for its dependency injection.
+  * A Guice configuration extending `RestlingApplicationModule` for its dependency injection.

 Let's say you call your application module `com.foo.BarModule`.
 Given that, create your `web.xml` like this: